wavefrontHQ/docs/pages/doc/wavefront_administer.md

 ## Authentication

 You can select your preferred authentication method for your environment by setting up single sign-on using an identity provider (IdP), so that users can log in by using SSO instead of a user name and password.
 Our authentication integrations use SAML and fully support two-factor authentication (managed by individual identity providers).
 In single-tenant authentication environment, you can set up or update self-service SAML SSO.
-You can also set up multi-tenancy, which is configured jointly by you -- at the customer site, and the Tanzu Observability team.
+You can also set up multi-tenancy, which is configured jointly by you -- at the customer site, and the Tanzu Observability Technical Support team.

 ## Monitor and Troubleshoot